preciofishbone/OmniaDocsG2/blocks/app-posts/index.rst

 This block makes it possible to post conversation messages in an app.
 It can be used to implement a discussion within a community or a conversation within a teamwork.

+The block is available in Omnia 6.10 and later.

 The following settings are available:

 .. image:: posts-block-all.png